hmcts/-terraform-module-apim-product/README.md

 # terraform-module-apim-product

-This module is to create or get products within an Api Manager
+This module is to create products within an Api Manager

 ## Create Example